 Before I stopped at the post office, I decided to stop at the church building to check the mail.
 Sitting in the mailbox was a letter from a congregation in Cayucos who just started up a preacher’s training program and was inquiring if anyone was interested in applying for the program being offered by Brent, the same evangelist who baptized me almost ten years ago.

 I couldn’t believe it!
 There I was with my resume and cover letter in hand ready to be mailed off.
 I stopped by to check the mail and sitting in the mailbox was in invitation to apply for their preacher training program.
 That’s what I call providence!

 I promptly mailed it off, and within a couple of weeks, I was invited to come to Cayucos for a try out.
 About a month later, I received a call from Brent saying I had been chosen to be in the program.
 In February 1998, I moved to Cayucos with my beautiful, supportive wife and began the rigorous college-level training program.

-I have been married to my wonderful wife for 19 years and have a thoughtful son who has found his passion in the study of science, specifically chemistry.
+I have been married to my wonderful wife for 19 years and have a thoughtful son who has found his passion in the study of music.

 All week, I couldn't get her off my mind.
 A mutual friend knew how much I was interested in her, and offered to take us to Yosemite National Park.
 I never thought she would agree, but when I called and asked her, I was surprised that she said yes.
 Our friend, Donna, and I drove down to Modesto, picked her up, and spent the day at Yosemite.
 Without boring you with all the details, a year and a half later, we were married.

-Today, we have been married almost 21 years and together we have a very intelligent, caring, 18 year old son.
+Today, we have been married 22 years and together we have a very intelligent, caring, 18 year old son.